Electronics terminologies for beginners(Basic terms, 2024)

 You may have seen the green board in almost every electronics consumer device these days.
 These green boards are called printed circuit boards shortly PCB.

-I should have explained this term way earlier but let define it anyway.
+I should have explained this term way earlier but let’s define it anyway.
 Electronic components are devices that serve special functions.
+Resistors, capacitors, LEDs, and transistors are some examples of electronic components.

 29- Through-hole devices

-Electronics components with long terminals that we put in the holes of PCB are called through-hole components.
+Electronic components with long terminals that we put in the holes of the PCB are called through-hole components.

 30- Surface mount devices (SMDs)